 The recovery stage is last stage in the treatment process.
 However, it is the stage that will continuously need to be addressed throughout a recovering addict’s lifetime.
 Recovery happens after a drug or alcohol addict successfully completes their primary treatment and detox programs.
 Typically, the recovering individual moves to a transitional living facility like a sober living house.
 At the residence, therapists, trained staff, physicians, sponsors, and wellness experts help guide them through the various phases of recovery.

 Recovery and Individual Talk Therapy

 Talk therapy is one of the most beneficial forms of healing for an addict.
 Through the process, recovering abusers will uncover issues that have been buried for a long time.
 Trained therapists help discover origins of drug or alcohol use, current feelings, traumatic experiences, reasons why they may have use drugs or alcohol as a means of escape, and how they feel they are handling their addiction today.

-Therapists engage in therapeutic practices, which help patients, unleash unacknowledged feelings or suppressed thoughts.
-By confronting those issues head on in therapy, the patient may yell, scream, cry, or vent.
+Therapists engage in therapeutic practices, which help clients unleash unacknowledged feelings or suppressed thoughts.
+By confronting those issues head on in therapy, the client may yell, scream, cry, or vent.
 Therapy is the place to let go of those heavy emotions.
-Therapists will often encourage the patient to stay with it.
+Therapists will often encourage the client to stay with it.
 Do not suppress tears.
 Express the feelings of anger that are rising up.
 Share how you feel, no matter how unpleasant or difficult it is.
 Tapping into those deep recesses are an important step in breaking addiction.
 Understanding why an escape was needed, and how to live without using substances, are questions that will be asked and answered in recovery.